mohitkapoor251097/BasicBankingSystem/README.md

 A Dynamic Website is used to transfer money between 10 users.
 Stack used -

-Front-end : HTML, CSS, Bootstrap &amp; Javascript
+Front-end : HTML, CSS, Bootstrap, Javascript & Jquery Plugin

 Back-end : PHP